gillian-guide/gillian-guide.github.io/docs/essential-modding/zolikapatch.en.md

 title: ZolikaPatch
-description: One of the must-have mods for your downgraded GTA IV install that fixes a lot of things physics, multiplayer and crash-related
+description: One of the must-have mods for your downgraded GTA IV install that fixes a lot of things physics, multiplayer and crashes

 # ZolikaPatch
 !!! warning "Compatibility"